Developers VidTech

 Bitmovin’s value:

-• Real-time Advertising Analytics delivered within seconds of playback
+• Real-time Advertising Observability delivered within seconds of playback

 • Session-level insights showing when and where ad breaks occur, alongside viewer behaviour